 The Code of Conduct is designed to make everyone's game experience as enjoyable as possible.
 Failure to follow the Code of Conduct may result in the suspension or termination of your Dungeons&Dragons Online account without refund.

-- While participating in Dungeons&Dragons Online, you must respect the rights of others to play and enjoy the game world as intended by Turbine, Inc.
+- While participating in Dungeons&Dragons Online, you must respect the rights of others to play and enjoy the game world as intended by Standing Stone Games, LLC (SSG).

 - You may not communicate any player's real-world information through the use of the official game Web portal, game client or any other means.